Newsletter 2023 – 03

 1 Office news

-The 160 participants in the hall and online look back on another successful edition of the Spitsuur HR.
+The 160 participants in the venue and online reflected on another successful edition of Spitsuur HR.

 2 Publications

-Mr. Ludo Vermeulen provided a training course on collective dismissals and company closures for the Institute for Judicial Training on March 7, 2023.
+Mr. Ludo Vermeulen provided training on collective dismissals and business closures for the Institute for Judicial Training.

 3 Social elections: usually an average of 50 or 100 employees

-Companies that usually employ an average of 50 employees in the reference period must start the social election procedure for the appointment of the employee delegation in a committee for prevention and protection at work.
-Companies with an average of at least 100 employees must also hold elections to appoint this delegation to the works council.
+Companies that typically employ an average of 50 workers during the reference period must initiate the social elections procedure to appoint the employee representative to a committee for prevention and protection at work.
+Companies with an average of at least 100 workers must also hold elections to appoint this representative to the works council.

-The number of “employees” is counted in a special way.
+The counting of the number of “employees” is done in a special way.

-Action point for employers: if you believe that your company has reached approximately 50 or 100 employees, you can make choices today that will determine whether or not you should start the social election procedure.
-In that case, be sure to do the exercise in time to see what numbers you already have.
+Action point for employers: If you believe your company is approaching the 50 or 100 employee mark, you can make choices today that will determine whether or not you should initiate the social elections process.
+In that case, be sure to perform the exercise in a timely manner to determine your current number.

-The choice to call on an additional employee or a temporary worker in the coming period or to outsource the work to a contractor or supplier instead can decide whether you should start the social election procedure.
+The decision to hire an additional employee or a temporary worker in the coming period, or to outsource the work to a contractor or supplier instead, may determine whether you need to initiate the social election procedure.

 1. The number of “employees” in a reference period

-Not only the employees you employ count when assessing the figure of 50 or 100, temporary workers are also taken into account.
+Not only the employees you employ are included in the assessment of the number 50 or 100, temporary workers are also charged.

-Furthermore, the count is made on the basis of the number of employees employed in a certain reference period and in a special way.
+Furthermore, the count is done on the basis of the number of employees who were employed in a certain reference period and in a special way.

 2. Counting your own employees

-All employees count in the assessment of the number of employees, including your long-term ill employees or other employees whose performance of the contract has been suspended.
-In principle, employees who work for you abroad should also be taken into account (e.g. you have someone employed who works for you in the South Asian market to recruit customers there).
+All employees are included in the assessment of the number of employees, including your long-term sick leave or other employees whose contract performance has been suspended.
+In principle, employees who work for you abroad should also be taken into account (for example, you employ someone who works for you in the South Asian market to recruit customers).

-A number of categories are equated with employees: students, employees who have been placed in your company for vocational training by the VDAB and researchers from the FWO.
-Excluded are employees who are employed under a replacement contract.
+Several categories are considered equivalent to employees: students, employees placed in your company for vocational training by the VDAB (Flemish Employment Agency), and researchers from the Research Foundation - Flanders (FWO).
+Employees employed under a replacement contract are excluded.

-For all these employees, you must count the number of days that they were associated with you under an employment contract during the period October 2022 to September 2023.
+For all these employees, you must count the number of days they were bound to you with an employment contract during the period from October 2022 to September 2023.
 Divide the result by 365.

-Employees who have an actual hourly schedule of less than 3/4th of a full-time hourly schedule should only be counted for half (i.e. divide by 730 instead of by 365).
-An employee who progressively returns to work at a rate of 50% therefore only counts for half.
+Employees whose actual hours are less than 3/4 of a full-time schedule should only be counted for half their total (i.e., divide by 730 instead of 365).
+An employee who gradually returns to work at a rate of 50% therefore only counts for half their total.

-Certain temporary workers must also be counted to determine whether the standard of 50 or 100 has been achieved.
+Certain temporary workers must also be included in the calculation to determine whether the standard of 50 or 100 has been achieved.

-However, not all temporary workers: temporary workers who replace an employee whose performance of the employment contract has been suspended should not be included in the count.
+However, not all temporary workers: temporary workers who replace an employee whose employment contract has been suspended should not be included in the count.

-As far as temporary workers are concerned, a different – and shorter – reference period applies.
-The count is based on the average number of days that the temporary worker was made available to you during the period from March 1, 2022 to June 30, 2022.
+A different – and shorter – reference period applies to temporary agency workers.
+The calculation is based on the average number of days the temporary worker was made available to you during the period from March 1, 2022, to June 30, 2022.

 4. Points of attention

-An important number of people who may perform services for you do not count in determining whether you need to organize social elections:
+A significant number of people who may perform services for you are not taken into account when determining whether you must organize social elections:

-• Self-employed people who deliver services for you (managing director, independent contractors, etc.)
+- Self-employed persons who provide services for you (managing director, independent contractors, etc.)

-• Employees who are employed by another employer and who provide services to you in the context of an agreement to provide services (e.g. employees of a custom company who work in an enclave with you, the external cleaning team, etc.)
+- Employees who are employed by another employer and provide services to you under a service agreement (e.g., employees of a sheltered workshop working in your enclave, the external cleaning crew, etc.)

-If you need additional staff in the period April - June 2023:
+If you require additional staff in the period April – June 2023:

-• If you choose to hire an employee during this period, he will only count for 0.25 on an annual basis;
+- If you choose an employee that you hire yourself during this period, this will result in him counting for only 0.25 on an annual basis;

-• the use of a subcontractor or an external supplier will not lead to an increase in the number of employees for the social election count.
+- the use of a subcontractor or an external supplier will not lead to an increase in the number of employees for the count for the social elections.

 5. More than 50/100 employees and yet no social election procedure is initiated

-In a number of situations you have met the standards for establishing a works council and/or committee, but you do not have to start the procedure.
+In some situations, you will meet the standards for establishing a works council and/or committee, but you will not need to initiate the procedure.

 "Usually" average number of employees

 The number of employees you employ in your company may decrease significantly over the course of the year.
-If you can demonstrate that this decrease is structural and that as a result you have fallen below the number of 100 or 50 employees at the time when you should start the social election procedure, then you may decide on that basis to start the election procedure. of a works council, works council and committee respectively.
-In the event of a dispute, the employer will have to demonstrate that the workforce will not increase again quickly in the future.
+If you can demonstrate that this decrease is structural, and that as a result, you have fallen below 100 or 50 employees at the time you should have initiated the social elections procedure, you may decide not to initiate the procedure for electing a works council, works council, or committee, respectively.
+If you dispute this, the employer must demonstrate that the workforce will not increase again quickly in the future.

 Cessation of (part of) the company's activities

-If the employer decides to (partially) close by ceasing all or a number of activities of the company and he will therefore fall below the threshold of 50 or 100 respectively, you can ask the inspector-district head of the Supervision of Social Laws for the to suspend the start of the social elections procedure (for works council and committee respectively).
-This permission is given after a special procedure.
-The suspension applies for 1 year.
-The existing organs continue to function.
+If the employer decides to (partially) close down by ceasing all or some of the company's activities, thereby falling below the threshold of 50 or 100, respectively, you can ask the inspector/district head of the Social Law Inspectorate to suspend the start of the social elections procedure (for the works council and committee, respectively).
+This permission is granted after a special procedure.
+The suspension is valid for one year.
+The existing bodies will continue to function.

 The joint committee for the construction industry

-The construction company is actually an outsider.
-For many years now, sometimes after difficult negotiations in the joint committee, an agreement has been reached in which the unions undertake not to submit lists of candidates for the social elections.
-The trade union delegation appointed by the trade unions takes over the tasks of these consultative bodies.
+The construction industry is actually an outlier.
+For years, sometimes after difficult negotiations in the joint committee, an agreement has been reached in which the unions commit not to submit candidate lists for the social elections.
+The union delegation appointed by the unions takes over the tasks of these consultative bodies.

-In this case, the employer must of course start the procedure in December, but can stop it in March if there are no candidates.
+In this case, the employer must of course start the procedure in December, but can stop it in March due to a lack of candidates.

 Dirk Wijns, senior consultant